Queen Mary 2 current position

 Shipboard entertainment options - Fun and Sport

 The facilities on Queen Mary 2 include fifteen bars and restaurants, a theatre, casino, ballroom and five swimming pools (four of the ship's five swimming pools are outdoors), together with the first planetarium at sea.
-You can also use the kennels on board and the nursery.
-Queen Mary 2 has a class system for her dining options on board.
+You can also use the ship's kennels and nursery.
+QM2 has a shipboard class dining system.

-Cunard cruise ship weddings, ceremonies and parties could be held in some of the QM2's lounges.
-There is no chapel on board the Cunard QM2 ship.
+Cunard cruise ship weddings, ceremonies, and parties could be held in some of the QM2's lounges.
+There is no chapel on the ship.

 - Grand Lobby Atrium (with a grand piano, grand sweeping staircase, interior glass-wall lifts)